-The bill amends the definition of "rural county" for public facilities funding in Washington State by updating the criteria used to classify counties.
-Specifically, it establishes that a "rural county" can be defined as any county with a population density of fewer than 100 persons per square mile, a county with a population density of 100 persons per square mile or greater that does not have a city with a population exceeding 75,000, or a county that is smaller than 225 square miles.
-This new definition replaces the previous criteria that were solely based on population density and removes the requirement for annual publication by the office of financial management.
+This bill amends the definition of "rural county" for public facilities funding in Washington State by updating the criteria used to classify counties.
+The new definition specifies that a "rural county" can be any county with a population density of fewer than 100 persons per square mile, a county with a population density of 100 persons per square mile or greater that does not have a city with a population exceeding 45,000, or a county that is smaller than 225 square miles.
+The previous definition, which was based on different population density thresholds and did not include the new criteria, has been deleted.

 Statutes affected: